About | Contact Us

 Shortcut: Street Maps

 Want to find where something is or how to get there?
-Instead of visiting an online map-providing service, just enter an address into Google.
+Just enter an address into Google.
 You can also copy and paste addresses, even ones with embedded carriage returns, into Google’s search box.
-When Google recognizes your query as a location, the results page includes links to […]
+When Google recognizes your query as a location, the results page includes a map for that location.

 ...read all of: Shortcut: Street Maps